nicolas-thomazini/ml_pipeline_spark/README.md

 # ml_solana_predict

-**`ml_solana_predict`** is a machine learning pipeline for time series forecasting of the closing price of the Solana (SOL) cryptocurrency using LSTM (Long Short-Term Memory) models.
-It includes training, inference (via API), experiment tracking with MLflow, and utility scripts for deployment and reproducibility.
+ml_solana_predict is a machine learning pipeline for forecasting the closing price of the Solana (SOL) cryptocurrency using LSTM (Long Short-Term Memory) models.
+It includes:

----
+Training scripts (traditional and with MLflow)

+An API for model inference

+MLflow for experiment tracking

+Utility scripts for reproducibility and automation

 ## 1. 🎯 Project Purpose

-The goal of this project is to:
+This project was built to:

-- Forecast future closing prices for the Solana cryptocurrency using historical data in notebook and other metrics.
+- Forecasting SOL’s next-day closing price using LSTM

-- Provide an API endpoint to serve predictions via a Flask + Gunicorn application.
+- Model deployment via an API endpoint

-- Support model experimentation and tracking with MLflow.
+- Experiment tracking and reproducibility with MLflow

-- Ensure modularity, scalability, and CI/CD readiness via a clean project structure.
+- Execution either locally (Makefile) or via Docker

 ---